 Employment contracts must be in writing if they are for a fixed term and with the duration of a year or longer.
 Probationary periods can be for 2 to 4 months under the terms of a collective agreement.
 “Work on call” is a part-time assignment that an employee performs on a need-based arrangement.
 Such a work needs to be formalized with a written employment contract.

 During the probationary period, either party may end the employment contract without giving notice or paying compensation.
 Concerned workers get wages and social insurance benefits according to the term of their work.

-An employer may immediately terminate a contract, whether for a fixed or an indefinite period, for “just causes” as stipulated in the Labor Law.
+An employer may immediately terminate a fixed or an indefinite period contract for “just causes” as stipulated in the Labor Law.
 In such cases of termination, no notice or severance pay needs to be given.

 The maximum permissible workweek is usually 45 hours broken up into workdays of equal length.
-An employer can increase the schedule more than 45 hours in the workweeks without having to pay overtime under the condition that no workday runs longer than 11 hours and that within 2 months the average duration of the workweek is not more than 45 hours.
+An employer can increase the schedule to more than 45 hours in the workweeks without paying overtime under the condition that no workday runs longer than 11 hours, and that within 2 months the average duration of the workweek is not more than 45 hours.
 Under collective bargaining agreements, this period for averaging hours may be stretched to 4 months.